 With a content calendar you can see what you’ll be blogging about for that month.
 It can help you identify holes in your content that maybe you aren’t covering and can help you see which micro topic you might be over-focusing on that month.

 For example, if you’re a food blogger, you might notice you have six dessert recipes and only two dinner recipes.
 By looking at your content calendar you can balance your blog’s content for the month easier.

 3. Helps you stay consistent

 There’s something about writing out your plan that helps you stick to it.
-Research has shown that 42% of people achieve their goals when they write them down first.
+And the same goes for your blogging goals.

 Planning out your content and then assigning dates to each of your blog posts is a powerful thing.
 It helps you take action and lets you see your accomplishments as the weeks go by.

 There’s also a lot less guesswork going on when you know what you’ll be writing about.
 No more searching Pinterest at midnight to find your next blog post idea.